Oak Class – Years 5 & 6

 Reading records will be collected every Monday to allow staff to check on the progress of each child in their home reading – it is essential that each child has their reading record in class on this day.

-There is further information and a video to support you as parents to help your child read below in the FAQ section.
+Our class webpage has further information and a video to support you as parents to help your child read.

 Times Tables:

 In Years 5 and 6 the requirement for times tables is to be able to know them all (up to 12 x 12) and be able to recall them within 5 seconds.
-Once the class has settled in, we will start weekly tables tests to showcase this skill and I will inform you as to the times tables we will be working on in that week.
+Once the class has settled in, we will start weekly tables tests to showcase this skill.
+The required times table to be chanted each week is present on the top of the spelling sheet.
 These will also be tested on the Friday.

 PE: